Sorvigolova/psplibdoc/README.md

    - match-nids.py input.xml module_ver1.prx module_ver2.prx module_ver3.prx ...
    - Note that this will override previously already defined names

+ - Check if the "SOURCE" field of a NID is correct
+   - ./update_source.py
+   - Authorized values are "matching" (NID matches the name), "previous version" (name taken from a previous version), "previous version (automated)" (same but with automated function matching) and "unknown"

 ## General Notes
  - psp_libdoc currently does not load or save variables (Updating a PSPLibDoc however preserves variables)
  - Updating a PSPLibDoc is based on NID only, a loaded entry with the same NID will overwrite the previous one